 Why should you even be remotely interested in green smoothies?
-Well, as Nicola—a beautiful and vivacious breast cancer survivor—shared in her kickoff post, eating 27 fruits and vegetables each week can keep cancer away.
+Well, as Nicola—a beautiful and vivacious breast cancer survivor—shared in her kickoff post, eating 27 fruits and vegetables each week may help keep cancer away.
 Now if at the mention of all those fruits and veggies, your mouth dropped open, your eyes rolled, and your head snapped back, please don’t click away.
-(Oh, wait … those are my typical disbelieving behaviors, but I digress.)
-It’s true that 27 fruits and vegetables may seem like an awful lot, especially if you are one who feels downright sanctimonious when you get in an apple a day.
-But, it can be done and much like other healthy lifestyle changes, it gets easier and easier once one takes one action and then another.
+Oh, wait … those are my typical disbelieving behaviors, but I digress.

+Now add in a handful of baby spinach.
+Blend.
 What was once your luscious pina colada is now a pale green smoothie—Greena Colada.
 Go ahead … take a sip of your new beverage now.
 It still tastes great, doesn’t it?
 You may think it tastes even better.
 I know I do.
 Greena coladas taste brighter and more vibrant than pina coladas and, of course, they are healthier.
 So pat yourself on the back!
 You’ve just successfully made your first green smoothie, and most importantly, one that you enjoyed drinking.

 You can drink the whole batch at once by sharing with family members or you can drink half in the morning and save half for your mid-afternoon snack time (that time where you often think you will chew off the handle to the refrigerator if you don’t find something to consume immediately).